microsoft/playwright/docs/src/trace-viewer.md

 import LiteYouTube from '@site/src/components/LiteYouTube';

+## Introduction

 Playwright Trace Viewer is a GUI tool that helps you explore recorded Playwright traces after the script has ran.
-You can open traces [locally](#viewing-the-trace) or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
+Traces are a great way for debugging your tests when they fail on CI.
+You can open traces [locally](#opening-the-trace) or in your browser on [trace.playwright.dev](https://trace.playwright.dev).

 ######
 * langs: js